 Application Deadline: February 1 for autumn quarter entry

-This page will be updated with the 2023 application requirements by September 1.
+This page will be updated with the upcoming application requirements by September 1.
 Please do not start your application until then.
 Applications will be accepted from September 15-February 1.
 The Admissions review process will begin after the February 1 deadline.

 The Master of Science in Architecture / History & Theory program is a research-based degree.
 Admission is a competitive process.
 The Department of Architecture’s MS Program Admissions Committee admits applicants whose apparent abilities will enable them to complete the program expeditiously and with a high level of achievement.
 In evaluating applicants, the committee considers the following materials:

 The first step in the application process is to create your Application for Graduate Study at the University of Washington.
 Selecting the program you are applying to generates the corresponding application forms for the program.
 You are able to log out and return to your application until it is complete and ready to submit.
 When your application is complete, pay the application fee online and submit.

 - A four-year baccalaureate degree from an accredited U.S. college or university, or its equivalent from a foreign institution.

 - A minimum grade point average (GPA) of at least 3.0 for the last 90 graded quarter credits or 60 graded semester credits.

 The statement of purpose should clearly articulate the research you intend to develop at the University of Washington.
 The MS Architecture degree is a research-based program and one criteria for admission is a well defined research interest which can be supported by our program.
 Your statement will be reviewed by the admission committee, which is comprised of faculty, to evaluate whether there is a good fit between your research interests and our faculty expertise.